-A standard weekly iQ Trivia quiz hosted by one of our professional hosts costs $240 per show.
+A standard weekly iQ Trivia quiz hosted by one of our professional hosts costs $240 per show (plus GST).
 If you want the quiz to be customised, we can arrange to insert custom questions for an additional fee.

-A standard one off show for corporate events, fundraisers, or parties hosted by one of our professional hosts costs $340.
+A standard one off show for corporate events, fundraisers, or parties hosted by one of our professional hosts costs $340 (plus GST).
 If you would like a customised quiz with questions tailored to suit your audience, we can accommodate you for an additional fee depending on how specific your requests are.